-• the needs of those with caring responsibilities relative to matters such as place of work, working patterns (including shift patterns) and hours worked;

-• support for those with caring responsibilities particularly related to specific difficulties in recruiting and retaining people in certain job categories;

-• equality of access to care and affordability, respecting the diversity of personal domestic circumstances;

-- guidelines on eligibility; - how the policy relates to other sections in this part, in particular those covering leave and flexible working arrangements;

-• the range of options open to carers, i.e. crèche facilities, childminders, workplace nurseries, allowances, school and holiday play schemes, termtime contracts, home working, annualised hours, compressed hours, and other options as outlined in flexible working arrangements.
+- any paid and unpaid leave entitlements taking account of the day 1 statutory right to unpaid leave - the needs of those with caring responsibilities relative to matters such as place of work, working patterns (including shift patterns) and hours worked; - support for those with caring responsibilities particularly related to specific difficulties in recruiting and retaining people in certain job categories; - equality of access to care and affordability, respecting the diversity of personal domestic circumstances; - guidelines on eligibility; - how the policy relates to other sections in this part, in particular those covering leave and flexible working arrangements: - the range of options open to carers, i.e. crèche facilities, childminders, workplace nurseries, allowances, school and holiday play schemes, term-time contracts, home working, annualised hours, compressed hours, and other options as outlined in flexible working arrangements.
 The policy should be clear as to why certain options are available;

-• partnership options with other employers and trades unions;

-• allocation of senior management responsibility for the operation and monitoring of the policy.
+- partnership options with other employers and trades unions; - allocation of senior management responsibility for the operation and monitoring of the policy.

 33.29 Where a decision is taken not to offer particular forms of support, the policy should indicate where other arrangements are available to help people with caring responsibilities, and what alternative ways of working exist.
 In addition, employees have the right to appeal against the decision.
 33.30 Applications and outcomes should be monitored annually, in partnership with local staff representatives.

 33.31 Monitoring information should be analysed and used to review and revise policies and procedures to ensure their continuing effectiveness.
 33.32 Applications and outcomes, from both employer and employees, should be recorded and kept for a minimum of one year.